Skip to main content

 Specification ConceptJava ClassPackage

-SQL Database wrapperSQLDatabaseconvex.db
+SQL Database wrapperSQLDatabaseconvex.db.lattice

-Table operations facadeLatticeTablesconvex.db.table
+Table operations facadeSQLSchemaconvex.db.lattice

-Table store latticeTableStoreLatticeconvex.db.table
+Table store latticeTableStoreLatticeconvex.db.lattice

-Table entry mergeSQLTableLatticeconvex.db.table
+Table entry mergeSQLTableLatticeconvex.db.lattice

-Table utilitiesSQLTableconvex.db.table
+Table utilitiesSQLTableconvex.db.lattice

-Row index latticeTableLatticeconvex.db.table
+Row index latticeTableLatticeconvex.db.lattice

-Row entry mergeSQLRowLatticeconvex.db.table
+Row entry mergeSQLRowLatticeconvex.db.lattice

-Row utilitiesSQLRowconvex.db.table
+Row utilitiesSQLRowconvex.db.lattice

 Example: Basic Table Operations